voidwulf/Project_1/README.md

 #### Styling code
 For inspiration of style for this page that breathing it to the ready state for deployment, a big shout out to:
-* Code Institute [Lover running](https://github.com/Code-Institute-Org/love-running-2.0) for ispiring work on logo, header and footer.
+* Code Institute [Lover running](https://github.com/Code-Institute-Org/love-running-2.0) for ispiring work on logo, hero image, header and footer.
 * [D&D Beyond](https://www.dndbeyond.com/) for inspiration on paragraph width that provides more user-friendly and rewarding reading through the informative text.
 * [CAREER KARMA](https://careerkarma.com/blog/css-box-model/) for inspiration on the section division code for a more eye-appealing reading of the informative text.
+* [Stack Overflow](https://stackoverflow.com/questions/47606246/center-positioning-text-in-hero-div) has been used as a base to position cover text of hero image.
+* [Hubspot code](https://blog.hubspot.com/marketing/hero-image) for modifcation of hero image for smaller size screens.

 #### Technology